HHS-AHRQ/MEPS/R/README.md

 ## Loading MEPS data

-> <b> IMPORTANT! </b> Starting in 2018, the SAS Transport formats for MEPS Public Use Files were converted from the SAS XPORT to the SAS CPORT engine.
+> <b> IMPORTANT! </b> Starting in 2018, the SAS Transport formats for MEPS Public Use Files were converted from the SAS XPORT to the SAS CPORT engine (excluding the 2018 Point-in-Time file, HC-036, and HC-036BRR).
 These CPORT data files cannot be read directly into R at this time.
 The ASCII data file format (.dat) must be used instead.

 Several methods are available for importing MEPS public use files (PUFs) into R. The easiest method is to use the `read_MEPS` function from the [`MEPS` package](https://github.com/e-mitchell/meps_r_pkg)</b>, which was created to facilitate loading and manipulation of MEPS PUFs.
 Alternatively, R users can use the `read.xport` function from the `foreign` package to import SAS transport (.ssp) files from data years 1996-2017, or the `read_fwf` function from the `readr` package to import ASCII (.dat) files from data years 2018 and later.